alexanderplionis-ctrl/alexs-boating-app/README.md

 - Active thunderstorm (NWS weather code ≥ 95)
 - USGS gage height above 8 ft
 - E. coli at Caution (> 410) or Unsafe (> 1,000) levels at Fletcher's Boathouse

 ---

+## Cloudflare Worker Setup

+The E. coli fetch uses a personal Cloudflare Worker to bypass iOS Safari's strict CORS policy.
+If you fork this project and need to set up your own Worker:

+1. Create a free account at [workers.cloudflare.com](https://workers.cloudflare.com)
+2. Go to **Compute → Workers & Pages → Create application → Start with Hello World**
+3. Name it `dcwater-proxy` and click **Deploy**
+4. Click **Edit code**, replace all code with the contents of `cloudflare-worker.js`, and click **Deploy**
+5. Update the `WORKER_URL` constant in `index.html` with your Worker's URL

+The Worker source code is included in this repository as `cloudflare-worker.js`.

+---